swallenhardware/MeltyHalo/README.md

 -Can translate in spin mode using beacon, accelerometer, and hybrid sensing

+-Uses the accelerometer to account for failures in the beacon, and vice-versa.

+-Automatically falls-back to beacon-only motion if the accelerometer fails, and can be set to accelerometer-only if the beacon becomes unreliable.

 -Can drive the flicker display for both spin and standard drive modes

 -Incorporates safety features such as dead-man and loss of comms shutdowns, and a watchdog timer.